pboling/celluloid-io-pg-listener/README.md

 include CelluloidIOPGListener.client(:unlisten_wrapper_with_termination)
 ```
 You now have a choice of unlisten wrappers, with or without termination as part of the unlisten.
-The one without terminate is used with you are running a client inside a celluloid supervisor container, which handles termination.
+The one without terminate is used when you are running a client inside a celluloid supervisor container, which handles termination.
 See `bin/supervisor` and `bin/supervision` in this project for two examples of this.

 ## Usage